Pine-Pine Gall Rust (also called Western Gall Rust) - Peridermium (Endocronartium) harknessii

 Fusiforn rust causing a spindle or fusiform-shaped gall on southern pines such s loblolly and slash pinesl.

 Pycnia, formed soon after infection, produce pycniospores.
 Pycniospores are form in a sweet fluid attracting insects.
 Insects move the pycniospores to another infected pine with the opposite mating type.

 In subsequent years after fertiziation by pycniospores from the opposite mating type, aecia form on the fusiform gall producing aeciospores.
 Masses of aeciospores are produced on the gall.
 These spores infect red oaks leaves.

 The red oak group of species is the alternate host of Fusiform rust.
 Uredinia, very small yellow fruiting bodies, form on the lower leaf surface.

 Uredinia produce urediniospores on oak leaves.

-Telia form out of the old uredinia.
+Telia, brown hair-like structures, form out of the old uredinia.
 The teliospores will produce the basidiospores.